MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 |Bonus to Ranged Distance|`system.abilityBonuses.ranged.distance`|
 |Damage [Type] Immunity|`system.damage.immunities.[type]`|
 |Damage [Type] Weakness|`system.damage.weaknesses.[type]`|

+**!**: `Current Stamina` and `Tempoorary Stamina` must *not* be targeted with an active effect.
+These are meant to regularly change, which is why they're exposed in play mode.

 > <details><summary>The viable damage [types] for Immunities and Weaknesses are:</summary>
 >